 Study Permit

-Immigration through education is a fairly common and long-proven way to settle in Canada.
-Of course, the education pathway is not quick and not cheap, but it is reliable and quite popular.
-Obtaining an internationally recognized qualification in itself contributes greatly to personal and professional growth.
+Immigration through education is a relatively common and well-proven method for settling in Canada.
+Of course, the education pathway is not quick or cheap, but it is reliable and quite popular.
+Obtaining an internationally recognized qualification significantly contributes to personal and professional growth.

 First, you need to choose a university and enroll in a program